November 6, 2013

 Mr. Barry Pavel

-Barry Pavel is vice president and director of the Brent Scowcroft Center on International Security at the Atlantic Council.
+Barry Pavel is vice president and director of the Scowcroft Center for Strategy and Security at the Atlantic Council.
 Prior to joining the Atlantic Council, he was a career member of the senior executive service in the Office of the Under Secretary of Defense for Policy for almost eighteen years.
 From October 2008 to July 2010, he served as the special assistant to the president and senior director for defense policy and strategy on the National Security Council staff, serving both President George W. Bush and President Barack Obama.
 Prior to this position, Mr. Pavel was the chief of staff and principal deputy assistant secretary of defense for special operations/low-intensity conflict & interdependent capabilities.
 From October 1993 through November 2006, Mr. Pavel led or contributed to a broad range of defense strategy and planning initiatives as the principal director for strategy for both the Clinton and George W. Bush Administrations.
 Mr. Pavel received a Presidential Rank Award in 2007 in recognition of his career accomplishments.